 “Our guests expect us to deliver product quickly and reliably, and that means we need a supply chain that’s increasingly fast and precise,” said Valdez.
 “Ben’s expertise and proven track record in cutting cost and reducing complexity in the name of speed will be an incredible asset to our team.”

 According to the Wall Street Journal, customer behavior is changing, and Target is looking for ways to keep up.
-Specifically, shoppers are increasingly turning to online stores, signalling necessary adjustments to the supply chain, particularly with logistics and inventory management.
+Specifically, shoppers are increasingly turning to online stores, signaling necessary adjustments to the supply chain, particularly with logistics and inventory management.

 The online shopping trend shows no signs of stopping.
 Citing statistics from Forrester Research, iAcquire noted that by 2017, online shopping will account for $370 billion in retail revenue, well up from 2012’s $231 billion.
 Meanwhile, the number of folks who opt for online shopping over brick-and-mortar stores will hit 58 percent by the end of this year.